asyncvlsi/act/README_tool.md

 Unless otherwise specified in the README, the way to build an ACT tool
 is:

-   * Set the environment variables ACT_HOME and VLSI_TOOLS_SRC as per the [build instructions](https://github.com/asyncvlsi/act/blob/master/README.md) for the core ACT library.
+   * Set the environment variable ACT_HOME to the install directory for the core ACT library (see ACT [build instructions](https://github.com/asyncvlsi/act/blob/master/README.md))

    * Run make depend, followed by make to build the tools. make install will install the files in the ACT_HOME install directory.